-Talent immersing the yolk in the crystallizer.
+Talent immersing the yolk in the crystallizer. (take 2)

 Talent removing the PL over the germinal disc.

 Rupture the PL with small scissors inside the buffer [1], then hold the two edges of the ruptured PL with forceps and peel it off the yolk [2].
 Videographer: This step is important!